 Take care, however, that for along-track data, on a given ground track, longitudes or latitudes are scarcely ever exactly the same from one cycle to the next.
 So if you want to (e.g.) average data over several cycles for a given track with respect to only longitude or latitude, you will have to round the data in the X expression (see round or rnd functions).

-Resolution and Filters
+Sampling (previous ‘Resolution and filters’)

 When you fill both X and Y, you 'grid' the data.
 You then have to define the grid parameters, i.e. minimum, maximum and step, for the whole operation.
+Note that by choosing a step, you may sub-sample your source data, and that by changing the Min/Max you can extract a smaller X-Y area.

 for longitude/latitude, Minimum and Maximum are set by default to 0 – 360°,-90° – 90° (whatever the data source).
+For any other type of X and Y, Minimum and maximum have to be defined.
+The 'Get min/max expression' button is here to help you: if you don't have an idea of what the values of your field could reasonably be, this will provide you with the absolute minimum and maximum of your expression (note that if your dataset include a long list of files, it can take some time to be computed).
+The unit in which the minimum and maximum have to be defined are those defined in the corresponding expressions, and are recalled, top of each sub-part of the window.

 Pre-defined steps are proposed (1/3° for longitude and latitude, 1 for any other data), but may not fit your need.
 The number of intervals is automatically computed from those elements, and cannot be directly changed.